wenjianhao/2D_shooting_game_to_practice_python/README.md

-# python-practice-project
+# Simple 2d game for a space ship with the ability to shot to alien ships

-project 1 ---  game- alien invasion 2d
+1. Added ability of ship to move up and down and reset based on book python crash course
-added ability of ship to move up and down and reset based on book python crash course
+2. just '' python